JurMich/PknotFind/README.txt

 distributed WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+Version 1.2:

+verhaul of adjacent algorithm, now for each (i,j) there is a limited list of helices up to certain number (default 11, can be set with -l).
+This reduces the complexity to n^4 (time), resp. n^2 (memory).
+Also added option to search only the pseudoknots above given length (-m).

 ------------------------------------------------------------------------
 |>|>|> INSTALL: